MinHuang28/Cam/_pages/cv.md

 Education
 ======
-* Ph.D in Earth Sciences, University of Cambridge, 2022-now
+* **Ph.D in Earth Sciences, University of Cambridge, 2022-now**
   * Supervisor: Prof. John Rudge
+  * Proposed PhD project: Numerical modeling of melt migration in the subduction zones.

-* M.S. in Geodynamics, Institute of Geology and Geophysics, Chinese Academy of Sciences, 2019-2022
+* **M.S. in Geodynamics, Institute of Geology and Geophysics, Chinese Academy of Sciences, 2019-2022**
   * Supervisor: Dr. Yang Li
   * Key Courses: Foundation of Geodynamics, Finite Element Method and Computational Geodynamics, Physics of the Earth’s interior, Rheology in the Earth’s Interior
   * M.S.
 Degree Thesis: Effects of heterogeneous thermal, compositional and rheological properties on the long-term evolution of deep mantle thermochemical piles

-* B.S. in Geology, School of Earth Science and Engineering, Sun Yat-Sen University, 2015-2019
+* **B.S. in Geology, School of Earth Science and Engineering, Sun Yat-Sen University, 2015-2019**
   * Supervisor: Prof. Yu Zhou
   * Key Courses: Igneous Petrology, Sedimentary Petrology, Petrology of Metamorphic Rocks, Paleontology, Structure Geology, Historical Geology, Geomorphology and Quaternary Geology
   * B.S.
 Degree Thesis: Earthquake deformation from optical images: advantages, problems, and a new DEM-based method for orthorectification error corrections

 Publications
 ======
-* M. Huang, Y. Zhou, L. Lu, W. Zheng & P. Zhang (2019).
-Some Thoughts on Measuring Earthquake Deformation Using Optical Imagery, IEEE Transactions on Geoscience and Remote Sensing, 58(2), 1052-1062.
-DOI:[10.1109/TGRS.2019.2943192](10.1109/TGRS.2019.2943192)
+* M. Huang, Y. Zhou, L. Lu, W. Zheng & P. Zhang (2019). **Some Thoughts on Measuring Earthquake Deformation Using Optical Imagery, IEEE Transactions on Geoscience and Remote Sensing**, 58(2), 1052-1062.
+DOI:[10.1109/TGRS.2019.2943192](https://ieeexplore.ieee.org/document/8878012)\\
 Contribution:
   * Compiled and analysed all the earthquakes that have been investigated with optical image matching by 2019
   * Proposed a new DEM-based method using the ALOS World 3D DEM to reduce the orthorectification errors
   * Re-analysed coseismic slip distribution and shallow slip deficit (SSD) and found that the SSD model may primarily be artefacts in the measurements

-* M. Huang, Y. Li & L. Zhao (2022).
-Effects of Heterogeneous Thermal, Compositional and Rheological Properties on the Long-Term Evolution of Deep Mantle Thermochemical Piles, Science China: Earth Science, 1-12.
-DOI: [https://doi.org/10.1007/s11430-021-9950-7]( https://doi.org/10.1007/s11430-021-9950-7)
+* M. Huang, Y. Li & L. Zhao (2022). **Effects of Heterogeneous Thermal, Compositional and Rheological Properties on the Long-Term Evolution of Deep Mantle Thermochemical Piles**, Science China: Earth Science, 1-12.
+DOI:[https://doi.org/10.1007/s11430-021-9950-7]( https://doi.org/10.1007/s11430-021-9950-7)\\
 Contribution:
   * Performed a series of numerical experiments over a range of buoyancy ratios, compositional viscosity ratios, and internal heating rates and analysed their effects to thermochemical piles
   * Compared simulations with constant heating and radioactive decay heating, and found that although simulations with radioactive decay showed a slight decline of the stability of piles, there was little difference among them